 First, Let’s Start With Some Background

-Dentists typically use processed allograft transplants in ridge preservation procedures.
+Nowadays, dentists will use processed allograft transplants as a primary dental bone graft material.
 An allograft is simply tissue material from a human donor.
 The raw mineral content of the bone is harvested, sterilized, and shaped to reconstruct your jaw bone.
 At first the bone graft requires mechanical support to keep it in place, but over time it will fuse with the jaw and become one solid piece of bone.

-So how are ridge preservations performed?
+So how is dental bone grafting performed?
 They typically fall into three different categories, all of which are outpatient procedures.

 Sinus Lift Procedure